BackIsBachus/solar-theme-ghost/README.md

 1. Download the lasttes zipped release

-2. Go to the Admin part or your Ghost instance on the Design page
+2. Go to the Admin part or your Ghost instance on the Design pannel

 3. Click on "Upload theme" and drop the zip on the upload window

 4. Either activate it right after the upload is finished or later on the Design pannel

+5. (Optional) Setup you Navigation bar in the Design pannel with several pages (Home, About, RSS, etc)

 Customization